hukutu4/oasismonitor/README.md

 # Oasis simple monitor
 This solution is designed to monitor metrics of Cipher ParaTime nodes and Mainnet Validator nodes in the Oasis Network.
 It uses one file [metrics-collector.sh](https://github.com/hukutu4/oasismonitor/blob/main/metrics-collector.sh) to collect metrics from the node via Telegraf and send it every 30 seconds to [validators.top](https://validators.top), where installed Grafana and InfluxDB, and where you can see the metrics of your node by the public key named Entity ID.

+This installation assumes the use of community dashboard [validators.top](https://validators.top), so you don't need to set up your own monitoring server.

 Validator node
 ![image](https://user-images.githubusercontent.com/15308726/134585275-53878448-1b2b-43d5-aeba-92db3de7862f.png)
 Cipher ParaTime node